derRiesenOtter/bachelor/docs/thesis/introduction.typ

 In an actual word embedding these vectors do not contain real world properties like in this example.
 Instead a model trains these values for every word so it minimizes the loss.
-The resulting values do not correspond to any real properties of the word. @noauthor_word_nodate
+The resulting values do not correspond to any real world properties. @noauthor_word_nodate

 === Block Decomposition of Protein Sequences